 When visiting shops in Ramsgate check the opening times as they can change, especially in the Winter season.

-and for more about Ramsgate go to the Visit Ramsgate web site.
+To learn more about Ramsgate check out the Visit Ramsgate web site.